OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dps/dpotc.md

 ---
 title: dpotc
-description: dpotc is a command that displays a barchart of dark pool (ATS) and OTC (Non ATS) data.
+description: "dpotc is a command that displays a barchart of dark pool (ATS) and OTC" (Non ATS) data.
 With this command, you can visually interpret financial data efficiently.
 keywords:
 - dpotc